Migrate an existing @assistant-ui/react app to the terminal with React Ink.

 // import { AssistantRuntimeProvider } from "@assistant-ui/react";

-// After (Terminal) — same concept, different package
+// After (Terminal) — same name, different package

 export function App() {